A spectral mixture representation of isotropic kernels with application to random Fourier features: Conclusion

-Our work provides substantial benefits to the random Fourier features methodology: it simplifies its practical implementation, readily adapts it to every positive definite kernels in $\Phi_\infty$, simplifies the creation of new multivariate positive definite kernels, and simplifies kernel learning to the identification of the distribution of the random radius $R$.
+Moreover, we proved that the spectral distribution of these generalized kernels $K_{\alpha}(\mathbf{u})=k(\left\Vert \mathbf{u}\right\Vert ^{\alpha})$ admits the mixture representation $\boldsymbol{\eta}_{\alpha}=R^{\frac{1}{\alpha}}\boldsymbol{S}_{\alpha}$, where $\boldsymbol{S}_{\alpha}$ is a symmetric stable random vector, and $R$ is a nonnegative random variable, independent of $\boldsymbol{S}_{\alpha}$, whose distribution is defined by the inverse Laplace transform of $k/k(0)$.
+This result has direct applications for the random Fourier features methodology in machine learning, which is a kernel decomposition technique based on the Monte Carlo simulation of spectral densities.
+Indeed, while sampling directly from a Fox $H$ density would be a great challenge in practice, simulating the scale mixture $R^{\frac{1}{\alpha}}\boldsymbol{S}_{\alpha}$ is very simple since $\boldsymbol{S}_{\alpha}$ can be sampled using a simple extension of the Box-Muller formula, and the random variable $R$ is straightforward to simulate for most kernel functions of interest.
+Our numerical experiments confirm the exactness of the proposed method.

 We believe that further developments ought to be achievable at this intersection between the theories of spectral distributions and stable distributions.
-Future work could include the extension of this mixture representation of spectral distributions to more general classes of kernels, including asymmetric, non positive definite, and perhaps non-stationary kernels, with useful implications for kernel-based machine learning.
+One idea for future work could be to study analytically the effect of the newly introduced parameter $\alpha$ on the convergence of the random Fourier features approximation.
+Another idea could be to aim to extend this spectral scale mixture representation to more general classes of kernels, for example non-stationary kernels, with useful implications for kernel-based machine learning.